DIY pest control products next to a professional treatment truck in a Boise driveway

 Pro Tip

 DIY is best for prevention and one-off invaders.
-If you're seeing the same pest every few days, you've got an established population, and that needs a real treatment, not another can of spray.
+If you are seeing the same pest every few days, you have an established population, and that needs a real treatment, not another can of spray.

-DIY wins when the pest pressure is low and the problem is contained.
-If you only see a couple of stray invaders, or you're mostly trying to keep things out, you can absolutely handle it yourself.
+DIY wins when pest pressure is low and the problem is contained.
+If you only see a couple of stray invaders, or you are mostly trying to keep things out, you can absolutely handle it yourself.
 A few realistic Treasure Valley examples:

 • A handful of pavement ants on the back patio in late April.
 Sweep, rinse, watch for a week